The Lab

 Dr. Amy Muise

-Dr. Amy Muise is the Director of the SHaRe Lab and is currently an Associate Professor in the Department of Psychology at York University.
+Dr. Amy Muise is the Director of the SHaRe Lab and is currently a Professor in the Department of Psychology at York University.
 Dr. Muise’s research has focused on the motivational factors and relationship processes that are associated with the maintenance of sexual desire and satisfaction over time in romantic relationships.
 She is also interested in the interplay between gender/gender-based attitudes and sexuality and relationship maintenance.

 -